 Steve’s commitment to education and learning were reflected in his teaching positions as an Adjunct Instructor teaching graduate courses for twelve years for Embry-Riddle Aeronautical University and as the Professor of Military Science at the University of Washington for four years.
 From his teaching experience, he opened his first business working as an independent consultant and organizational trainer.

 Steve and his wife Lori have been married for 44 years.
-Throughout all of their travels and responsibilities, they have raised two children, both of whom graduated from Puyallup schools, and they now have two grandchildren.
-Steve and his family have lived in Puyallup since 1985 and can remember when there wasn't a mall on South Hill and where the Lowes and Haagen Foods is located was a horse farm--and Bradley Lake was privately owned.
+Throughout all of their travels and responsibilities, they have raised two children, both of whom graduated from Puyallup schools, universities in Washington State and they now have two grandchildren.
+Steve and his family have lived in Puyallup since 1985 and can remember when there wasn't a mall on South Hill and where the Lowes and Haagen Foods is located a horse farm existed--and Bradley Lake was privately owned.
 When Steve and Lori are out walking, they are normally accompanied by Hank, their Rhodesian Ridgeback hound.

 After completing four years on the Puyallup City Council, Steve has moved on to different endeavors.
-Currently coaching junior league bowling as a USBC Certified Bronze Coach, he spends four hours with young bowlers every Saturday morning.
+Currently coaching junior league bowling as a USBC Certified Silver Coach, he spends four hours with young bowlers every Saturday morning.
 Additionally, he coaches Girls Varsity High School Bowling for Puyallup High School.
-Now with a bid more free time, he continues to write and is working on completing his second book as well working on home projects and traveling in their motor home.
+Now with a bit more free time, he continues to write and is working on completing his second book as well working on home projects and traveling in their motor home.
 Steve continues to serve at the President of the Vietnam Dustoff Association, a position he has held since 2005.